 Bird Pen Construction

 One of the most expensive requirements on a game bird farm are covered pens.
-It is important to build your pens in such a way that they will do what they are supposed to do. ie keep the birds in and predators out.
+It is important to build your game bird pens in such a way that they will do what they are supposed to do. ie keep the birds in and predators out.
 Other considerations are 1) cost 2) long life 3) ease of construction 4) resistance to bad weather.
 Below is a covered pen that incorporates many of these desirable characteristics.

 The size of this pen is 144' x 96'.
 These pens can be grouped, but for this page, I will describe one pen.
 The size conforms to two rolls of toprite.
 On our farm a pen this size would hold 700 hens with peepers or 500 cocks with peepers, or 600 hens and cocks with peepers.

 These posts should be set equidistant from each other around the perimeter of the pen.
 It works out that the posts should be 12 feet apart.
 The posts should be 10' long.
 They should go into the ground 3' and extend 7'.

 The four sides of the pen should be covered with galvanized-after-weaving wire - 1" mesh - either 18 or 20 gauge.
 This wire should be buried at least 6" and flared to the outside underground.
 This prevents animals from digging down under the pen.
 The wire should extend up to the sides of the pen to the tops of the posts.